awslabs/aws-lambda-web-adapter/examples/bun-graphql-streaming-zip/README.md

-# Yoga Graphql response streaming example
+# Bun Server with graphql response streaming example

-This example show how to use Lambda Web Adapter to run a yoga server application with response streaming via a [AWS Lambda](https://aws.amazon.com/lambda) Function URL.
+This example show how to use the Lambda Web Adapter to run a bun server application with response streaming via a [AWS Lambda](https://aws.amazon.com/lambda) Function URL.

 ### Build and Deploy